For Truth Simply Take a 180

 dispassionately, in retrospect, an entire election hinged on that laptop.

-According to polls, if people had known it was genuine and people like James Clapper and Brennan hadn't lied and used their feeds to convince us it was Russian disinformation, that would have changed the election.
+According to polls, if people had known it was genuine and people like James Clapper and Brennan hadn't lied and used their feed days to convince us it was Russian disinformation, that would have changed the election.

 Or Facebook and Twitter blocking the New York Post.